 Another option for returning water to the original water source is through green infrastructure (also referred to as low impact development).
-Green infrastructure includes features that retain stormwater on-site and infiltrate it back to groundwater.
-These features minimize water loss due to runoff and allow infiltration of water through soil into the water table.
-While this process preserves the natural flow of water, it also helps prevent flow on hardscape where water may be more exposed to contaminants (affecting water quality) and may more readily be lost into the atmosphere (through evaporation).
-Examples of such green infrastructure include bioswales, raingardens, and permeable pavement.
+Green infrastructure includes features that retain stormwater on-site and return it to groundwater.
+These features minimize water loss due to runoff and allow infiltration of water through the soil into the local water table.
+This process preserves the natural flow of water and prevents water flowing on the hardscape where water may be more exposed to contaminants (affecting water quality) and may more readily be lost into the atmosphere (through evaporation).
+Green infrastructure examples include bioswales, raingardens, and permeable pavement.18